Convert a Mountain Bike to a Cruiser

 Replace the Handlebars

 Cruiser handlebars are wide and curve back toward you.
 This lets you sit upright and ride comfortably.
-Remove your old mountain bike handlebars carefully, then install cruiser bars.
+Carefully remove your old mountain bike handlebars, then install cruiser bars.
 Make sure the grips are secure so your hands feel steady while riding.

 Add a Comfortable Seat